How to convert EXE to MSIX

 MSIX is a great modern packaging format, and these PACE Suite features just compliment its advantages.

-A Step-by-step Guide to Convert EXE to MSIX (watch also this video tutorial)
+A Step-by-step Guide on Converting EXE to MSIX (watch also this video tutorial)

 Repackage your source installation (EXE, MSI, VBS, CMD, etc.) into MSIX package using MSI Generator (a part of PACE Suite).To try everything from this guide, download a free PACE Suite trial